Guidelines

 Use when there is a problem within the system, and data cannot be shown, e.g., the back-end database cannot be reached, or the third-party solution connection is broken. |

-As this disrupts the user’s flow, it’s important to explain the problem and offer corrective actions. |
+As this disrupts the user’s flow, explaining the problem and offering corrective actions is important. |

 Action Slot